-Our method leverages a simple observation: since the limiting distribution $\pi_k$ depends on the entire sequence of mixing matrices, judicious modifications of the intermediate $W^{(k)}$ can steer $\pi_k$ toward any desired value.
-Specifically, before left-multiplying by $A^{(k)}$, we introduce an adjustment step designed to shift the limiting vector closer to the uniform distribution.
+Our method leverages a simple observation: since the limiting distribution $\pi$ depends on the entire sequence of mixing matrices, judicious modifications of the intermediate $W^{(k)}$ can steer $\pi$ towards any desired value.
+Specifically, before left-multiplying by $A^{(k)}$, we introduce an adjustment step designed to shift the limiting vector closer to the average consensus.
 Through repeated adjustments, the process is progressively driven toward the desired average $n^{-1}\one$.
-This two-stage process can be represented as:
+This gossip-adjust process can be represented as:

 where $\overset{A^{(k)}}{\longrightarrow}$ denotes the gossip step and $\overset{\text{adjust}}{\longrightarrow}$ denotes the adjustment step.
 Crucially, this adjustment must be communication-free and rely on locally available information.